infernojs/inferno/README.md

 - Inferno fully supports controlled components for `input`/`select`/`textarea` elements.
 This prevents lots of edgecases where the virtual DOM is not the source of truth (it should always be).
 Preact pushes the source of truth to the DOM itself.
 - Inferno provides lifecycle events on stateless components.
 This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.
 - Inferno has its own devtools debugger (still in development) that differs from the Preact (React bound) implementation.
 Inferno's debugger is on average, 4x faster – fixing lots of the issues with slow, laggy interfaces when developers are debugging.
-- Preact has `linkState` helpers built into core to help users link state to form elements.
-Inferno does not.

 ## Event System